hanzheng98/cnine/python/docs/source/intro.rst

 Installation
 ************

-Installing cnine requires the following:
+Installing `cnine` in Python requires the following:

 #.
 C++11 or higher
 #.
 Python